 This course is designed as a formal introduction to drawing in a structured setting.
 You will use a variety of materials and various media to understand the principles of illustration.
 The types of materials that may be used are pencils, charcoal, pastels, pen and ink, and colored pencils.
 The topics that will be covered are perspective drawing, shading, geometric shapes, life studies, anatomy & landscapes.
+A text on drawing will be used when necessary and some written work will also be required.

 This course is designed as an introduction to 3 dimensional sculpture using clay and other materials.
 Students will learn appropriate and safe use of tools and materials associated with sculpting.
 Critique and analysis of historical and contemporary sculpture will be examined.
-Materials used will be clay, cardboard, paper mache, wire.
+Materials used will be clay, cardboard, paper mâché, wire.

 This course is designed for the serious art student who wants to increase skills in a specific area and/or prepare for future study.
 The student may choose to work in one or more of the following areas: ceramics, painting, drawing or pastels.
+051680 - Intro to Film & Television Production Grades 9-12 Type of Credit: FA/EL